sulu/sulu/UPGRADE.md

 ### Add doctrine/dbal 3 and doctrine/orm 2.10 support

-The doctrine/orm 2.10 did remove the json_array type which need to be patched.
+The doctrine/orm 2.10 did remove the deprecated `json_array` type which need to be patched to `json` type.

 ```sql
 ALTER TABLE se_role_settings CHANGE value value JSON NOT NULL;